 - Beat in the food coloring, and vinegar, then add the vanilla

-- Bake for about 17 minutes, or until toothpick inserted in center comes out clean.
+- Bake for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Mix flour, milk and vanilla in medium saucepan over cook over medium heat until thick, stirring often.
+- Mix flour, milk, and vanilla in a medium saucepan and cook over medium heat until thick, stirring often.

-- Remove from heat, and cool completely in refrigerator
+- Remove from heat, and cool completely in the refrigerator.

-- While mixture is cooling, in mixer, beat 1 & 1/2 stick of softened butter and sugar.
+- While the mixture is cooling, in a stand mixer (or with a hand mixer), beat 1 ½ sticks of softened butter and sugar.

-- After creamed, add the cooled flour/milk mixture.
+- Add the cooled flour/milk mixture to the creamed butter-sugar mixture.

 Nutrition